 A strong cocktail theme runs through the rum festival, of course.
 This often includes a cocktail challenge, where expert barkeepers attempt to create a totally-new rum-based cocktail in just 30 minutes.

 2020 dates and tickets

-As mentioned before, tickets to each festival get you entrance, tasting vouchers, and a free glass.
-Buy them online from the websites (see below for links); combination tickets for both festivals tend to sell out fast.
+Buy tickets online from the websites (see below for links).
 There may also be a few tickets available on each day at the events themselves.
 A ticket gets you, for example, a free tasting glass in addition to entrance.

 How to get to the festivals